Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 #4: Solve the Social Proof Paradox

 This strategy was shared by Brian Dean.
-And it deftly solved one of the core problems you’re likely going to face building your email list.
+And it deftly solved one of the core problems you’ll likely face building your email list.

 That of Trust.